 - Free: $0 a month.
 Has ads.
 No custom domain name.

 - Connect Domain: $5 a month.
 Connect your domain name.
 It’s cheap but still has ads.
 This plan is not available in the US, unfortunately.

-- eCommerce: $23 a month.
-As the name suggests, this plan lets you create an online store (Unlimited products included).
+- Business Basic: $23 a month.
+As the name suggests, this plan lets you create an ecommerce business (Unlimited products included).

 |Wix ADI Pros||Wix ADI Cons|

 |Fast prototyping: Wix ADI lets you create a functional, unique website in under ten minutes.
 Pretty amazing.

 No learning curve: You just answer questions and connect your social media channels, so it’s super easy to get started.

 Decent results: it’s surprising but it works.
 You’ll get a good looking website in no time.
 Plus if you don’t like the design choice you can customize it to your liking.